snehalawalekar1998/Advanced-cloud-storage-based-Hospital-Management-System-for-Enhanced-Operational-Efficiency/README.md

 - **`billing_service`**: Contains the billing management microservice.

 ## Features
+- **Cloud Architecture**: Each module operates in sync, allowing for systematic and effective way to manage all the services.
 - **Microservices Architecture**: Each module operates independently, allowing for isolated development and deployment.
 - **Dockerized Services**: Each service has a Dockerfile for consistent and portable deployment.
 - **Responsive UI**: HTML templates for each service provide a simple, user-friendly interface.